 Highs: rise and shine.
 As I said, the HE01 favours the highs and lows.
 But, Whizzer provides a nice setup here and treble never sounded offensive at any given volume.
 If the 8kHz bump is clear that was not an issue for me and I was not bothered by any harshness, nor sibilants.

 Mediums: a bit recessed.
 Excellent soundstage and clean mids make for a very pleasant experience. ddHiFi made an excellent job in this regard: voices are sharp, the soundstage is wide, and even paired with the small TC25i, the Janus achieve unveiled a lot of hidden micro-details.

 Bass: clean, fast and well-rounded.
 With a large diameter driver, the HE01 was able to give me some nice kicks and rumbles.
 It works all the time, whatever the source, and if the TC35i already gave, the Eagle really enhanced the final render.
 Very nice!

 Sensitivity / Hiss

-There is some hiss with badly grounded sources, but that’s more than bearable.
+There is some hiss with badly grounded sources, but most of the time I didn’t get any issue.
 Once you’ve launched your music, all of that annoying buzz will immediately disappear.
 Hurray!